smaranjitghose/img_ai_app_boilerplate/README.md

 - [ ] Dark Mode
 - [ ] Similar Efforts for a mobile app using TFLite + Flutter ( From building to serving)
 - [ ] Experiment with TFJS

+# If this project helped you, do give it a 🌟 on GitHub and share your work over LinkedIN and/or Twitter by tagging me!